kateuj/kate-brush-portfolio/README.md

 # Languages

 * I used HTML and CSS to create this site.
-* Boostrap v5.3.2 was also used and built upon for features such as the responsive navigation bar and page layout.
+* Bootstrap v5.3.2 was also used and built upon for features such as the responsive navigation bar and page layout.

 # Media Queries

-* Media queries were used to debug and override some display issues that were not rectified with Bootsrap's responsive layouts.
+* Media queries were used to debug and override some display issues that were not rectified with Bootstrap's responsive layouts.

 # Software